Chilean Food: 25 Most Popular Dishes in Chile

 5. Mote con Huesillo

 This “drink” is typically served on stands in the street, especially in summer.
-It is supposed to be refreshing… But honestly, you could have it for dessert instead, and aim to have a glass of water handy as it will likely make you thirsty!
+It is supposed to be refreshing… But honestly, you could have it for dessert instead, with a glass of water handy as it will likely make you thirsty!

 6. Pastel de Jaiva